-- (k) To dispose of business, if any, remaining from the last meeting; - (I) To approve as necessary minutes of committees of the Authority; - (m) To receive and consider reports, if any, from committees of the Authority; - (n) To receive and consider reports from South Yorkshire Passenger Transport Executive: - (o) To receive minutes of and recommendations from other bodies; - (p) To consider motions, if any, in the order in which notice has been received; and - (q) To deal with other business, if any, specified in the summons. - 8.2 The Chair may at any meeting vary the order of business so as to give precedence to any business which in his/her opinion is of special urgency but such a variation shall not displace any business falling under items (a), (b), (f) or (g) in paragraph 8.1 of this Rule. - 8.3 At any extraordinary meeting of the Authority the minutes of the last ordinary meeting of the Authority will not be considered.
+- (k) To dispose of business, if any, remaining from the last meeting; - (I) To approve as necessary minutes of committees of the Authority; - (m) To receive and consider reports, if any, from committees of the Authority; - (n) To receive minutes of and recommendations from other bodies; - (o) To consider motions, if any, in the order in which notice has been received; and - (p) To deal with other business, if any, specified in the summons. - 8.2 The Chair may at any meeting vary the order of business so as to give precedence to any business which in his/her opinion is of special urgency but such a variation shall not displace any business falling under items (a), (b), (f) or (g) in paragraph 8.1 of this Rule. - 8.3 At any extraordinary meeting of the Authority the minutes of the last ordinary meeting of the Authority will not be considered.
 The minutes of an extraordinary meeting of the Authority will be submitted where possible to the next ordinary meeting of the Authority.